 And if you’re on Twitter then follow them at @seplayday

 When I used to work in a restaurant in Canterbury while I was a student, I’d often serve the customers Tiger Beer.
 They had asked for it, I wouldn’t just hand it out willy nilly.
 That would make me the best waiter in the world according to the customers and the worst ever according to the managers.
 So when people ordered they would always say ‘two tigers please’.
 Well not always.
 Sometimes they would order just one or more, so excluding the number bit, they would always say that phrase.
 At the time I vowed that one day I would buy two tiny tigers, plastic ones or otherwise and when people next asked I would just give them those and walk away.
 I never did this and so today – for no real reason other than boredom – I have decided that when I next go into a pub and they serve Tiger Beer, I will ask for ‘a tiger’ and then be hugely disappointed when I only get a drink.
-I will also do this with Star, Spitfire and any others that fit.
+I will also do this with Star, Spitfire and any others that fit, for those confused right now, that’s okay, these are things you learn from the Food trends in Gothenburg and other such places.
 Kronenbourg could mean I expect one of David’s harrowing films.
 Only problem maybe when ordering cocktails.
 I don’t drink ‘Sex On The Beach’ which is good as I may get charged with harassment when I demand the bar staff deliver on their promise.

 PREVIEW NUMBER 9